AvirukBasak/overthewire/wargames/natas/natas14/soln.md

 ```

 ## Executed SQL
+This code, on execution, returns a table of all users, where there are
+more than 0 rows.
 ```SQL
 SELECT * FROM users WHERE username="user" OR username LIKE "%" # " and password="123"
                                                                ~~~~~~~~~~~~~~~~~~~~~~ SQL comment